Imagine The Lives You’ll Impact …

 Pastors and Full-Time Church Workers

-You also might consider Tribe Camp as a way camp can have a greater impact on your congregation and ministry!
+Consider bringing children, youth, or families from your church together the same summer week, as a way camp can have a greater impact on your congregation and ministry!

 Parents of Children Attending Camp